 In the case of children born from two foreign parents also have the option of registering themselves with the Civil Registry before they turn 25 years old.

-Becoming a citizen of Costa Rica by ancestry is not difficult and our immigration lawyers in Costa Rica can help you draft the necessary documents.
+Becoming a citizen of Costa Rica by ancestry in 2023 is not difficult and our immigration lawyers in Costa Rica can help you draft the necessary documents.

 We are also at your disposal if you want to start a company in Costa Rica.